CoolJoe72/ka-lite-pi-scripts/README.md

-ka-lite-pi-scripts
+RasPi-Mesh-scripts
 ==================

-Scripts and notes for setting up a KA Lite server on a Raspberry Pi in Access Point mode
+Scripts and notes for setting up a hostapd server on a Raspberry Pi in Access Point mode